-The HKICPA has issued a new HKFRS, HKFRS 16, Leases, and a number of amendments to HKFRSs that are first effective for the current accounting period of the Group.
+The HKICPA has issued a number of amendments to HKFRSs that are first effective for the current accounting period of the Group.

-Except for HKFRS 16, Leases, none of the developments have had a material effect on how the Group's results and financial position for the current or prior periods have been prepared or presented.
+None of these developments have had a material effect on how the Group's results and financial position for current or prior periods have been prepared or presented.
 The Group has not applied any new standard or interpretation that is not yet effective for the current accounting period.